 - Clean your house and vacuum carpets, rugs, and the floor.
-A clean house reduces bacteria and chance of infection. - Remove anything you might trip over (cords, rugs, shoes) from all walkways. - Move furniture and other things to make a clear walkway. - Place a rubber mat or non-skid adhesive on the floor of the tub or shower. - Check handrails to make sure they are sturdy. - Make sure you have chairs with arms and a firm seat. - Install night-lights to help you see. - Keep things within easy reach. - Make meals that can be frozen and reheated.
+A clean house reduces bacteria and chance of infection. - Remove anything you might trip over (cords, rugs, shoes) from all walkways. - Move furniture and other things to make a clear walkway.

-- Plan to have household chores done by someone else while you are recovering. - Plan for pet care, if needed.
+- Place a rubber mat or non-skid adhesive on the floor of the tub or shower. - Check handrails to make sure they are sturdy. - Make sure you have chairs with arms and a firm seat. - o Install night-lights to help you see. - Keep things within easy reach. - Make meals that can be frozen and reheated. - Plan to have household chores done by someone else while recovering. - Plan for pet care, if needed. - Make arrangements for a walker and cane to use after surgery.

-What activity can I do before surgery?
+What activity can I do before my surgery?